reedhedges/AMRISim/README.md

 Next, acceleration and deceleration parameters are used to ramp the robot's current velocities up or down towards the desired velocities.
-Acceleration and decelaration parametrs are set separately by clients using Pioneer `SETA` and `SETRA` commands (or initial defaults from the model definitions are used).
+Acceleration and deceleration parameters are set separately by clients using Pioneer `SETA` and `SETRA` commands (or initial defaults from the model definitions are used).
 (A client may also specify a temporary override deceleration value via the Pioneer `ESTOP`/`QSTOP` commands.
 Deceleration is then reset back to the previous value